1690246642/Control-Process-Simulation/README.md

 is 5).
 Now that the degrees of freedom of the distillation tower are equal to 5, 5 control loops are required to set it to zero.
 The control loops of the tower are:

-Reboiler heat load control
+-Reboiler heat load control
-Condenser heat load control
+-Condenser heat load control
-Distillate product control
+-Distillate product control
-Tower downflow control
+-Tower downflow control
-Tower return flow control
+-Tower return flow control

 The distillate controller regulates the composition and quality of the product.
 In many systems, this controller adjusts the reflux ratio to maintain the desired product purity.
 If the controller determines